chvois1/pipeline-go/README.md

 ![Origins of Go](./doc/history.png "Origins of Go")

 #### CSP
 Communicating Sequential Processes (CSP) is a formal language for describing patterns of interaction in concurrent systems.
-CSP is the favored model but SHM is still available.
+CSP is the favored model for Go, but SHM is still available.

 ![CSP model](./doc/overview-concurrency.png "CSP model")